How To Host A Virtual Happy Hour

 If you don't have a way to survey your employees, consider using Google forms.
 You can easily create a custom survey for free and send it to each person individually.

 To see what cocktails you could get your company, check out our full line of cocktails.
+We provide cocktail delivery in NYC, cocktail delivery in San Diego, cocktail delivery in Miami, and cocktail delivery in Los Angeles with more locations coming soon!
 Maybe get one for yourself.
 Just to try.
 You can expense it.